anantjoshi97/website/_pages/write.md

 #show_excerpts: false # true (default), false
 ---

-This page contains a list of all my writings, some derived from experience I have had with various events in my life, and some more technically oriented.
+This page contains a list of all my 'scribbles', some derived from experience I have had with various events in my life, and some more technically oriented.
 To see a list of only the more technically oriented posts, visit this <a href="{{ '/twriting/' | relative_url }}"> page </a>.
 For only those posts which contain narratives of my experiences visit this <a href="{{ '/nwriting/' | relative_url }}"> page </a>.

 <!-- Posts by year